MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - You want to run scripts that classify (and optionally, protect) documents by using PowerShell commands.

+- You want to test a service currently in preview that discovers, classifies (and optionally, protects) files that are stored on-premises.

 - You want to view protected documents when a native application to display the file is not installed or cannot open these documents.

 Example showing the Office add-in for the Azure Information Protection unified labeling client, displaying the new **Sensitivity** button on the ribbon and the optional Azure Information Protection bar: